raspberrypilearning/people-in-space-indicator/worksheet.md

     - `ok`
     - `text`

-    These properties are essentially variables accessible within an object, For example, `r.ok` is a variable containing the success status of the request (`True` or `False`).
+    These properties are essentially variables accessible within an object.
+For example, `r.ok` is a variable containing the success status of the request (`True` or `False`).

 1. Try accessing some of these properties by entering them in the REPL: